stolostron/multicluster-global-hub/README.md

 #### Errors and logging

-ALl the errors should be wrapped before returning, using `fmt.Errorf("Some description: %w", err)`.
+All the errors should be wrapped before returning, using `fmt.Errorf("Some description: %w", err)`.
 The errors should only be logged once in the "main" method, such as `Reconcile`.

 References:
 * https://www.orsolabs.com/post/go-errors-and-logs/

+#### Concurrency

+We should use go routines where possible.
+Note that the database concurrency is limited by the maximal number of database connections (about 100).
+The multiple connections to a database are handled by pgx connection pool.

 ### Build